coreruleset/documentation/README.md

 ## Editing locally

-Now you have all in place to perform you local edition.
+Now you have all in place to perform your local edits.

 Everything is created using markdown, and you will normally use the `content` subdirectory to add your edits.

-The theme has many shortcodes and others that you can use to simplify the edition.
-You can have more information about it on [Hugo Relearn theme](https://themes.gohugo.io/themes/hugo-theme-relearn/).
+The theme has many shortcodes and others that you can use to simplify editing.
+You can get more information about it on [Hugo Relearn theme](https://themes.gohugo.io/themes/hugo-theme-relearn/).

-You should run hugo to serve the pages and while you edit and save changes will be refreshed!
+You can run `hugo` to serve the pages, and while you edit and save, your changes will be refreshed!

 Use:
 ```
 hugo serve
 ```

+Then check your edits on http://localhost:1313/documentation/.

 Once you are happy with your changes, [send a new PR](https://github.com/coreruleset/documentation/pulls) with your changes.